aurelia-v-grid/vGridDocs/chap01/README.md

 ```

 With custom html you can use custom attributes and css classes to have direct and easy control.
-We will cover the different custom attributes and what they do in another chapter. (**link to chapter**)
+We will cover the different custom attributes and what they do in another chapter.